 ADMISSIONS INFORMATION

 The admissions policy of Albany State University is designed to admit those applicants who show a reasonable probability for success in completing requirements for a degree.
-In considering the applicant, the Office of Recruitment and Admissions will review the previous academic record, entrance examination scores and grade-point average.
+In considering the applicant, the Office of Enrollment Services will review the previous academic record, entrance examination scores and grade-point average.

 All applicants must present the required credentials for review and evaluation.
-Acceptance or denial of admission is determined by the Director of Admissions, subject to the right of appeal to the Committee on Admissions and Academic Evaluation.
+Acceptance or denial of admission is determined by the Director of Enrollment Services subject to the right of appeal to the Committee on Admissions and Academic Evaluation.
 An applicant who is unable to enroll during the semester he/she is accepted must notify the Office of Recruitment and Admissions if he/she wishes to enter the University at a later date.

 An application for admission is considered when the completed application and all requested credentials have been received by the University.